 Flex over at your hips somewhat with your knees flexed.
 With elbows slightly bent, lift your upper arms for your side until your elbows are shoulder height.
 Lower your arms in the same motion.

 As with the front dumbbell raise, you’ll need to limit impetus so that you can focus on using the shoulder to lift the weight.
 Numerous variations on the aerodynamic lift exist, including doing them seated or one at a time.

 - Dumbbell Concentration Curls

-You are going to rest your elbow on the inside of your thigh and allow the dumbbell hang.
+You will rest your elbow on the inside of your thigh and allow the dumbbell to hang.
 Rest your other hand on the highest part of your other leg.

 - Dumbbell Hammer Curls

 Start with dumbbells hanging at your sides with your palms facing each other and in hand.

 You will want to keep your elbows tucked as you lift.
 Be sure to compress the biceps hard at the very top of the lift and slowly lower.

 You’re not going to writhe in this version of the curl, which emphasizes the outer bicep head.
 It is also possible to do these in an alternating manner along with seating.